sbourdelin/linux/Documentation/media/uapi/v4l/vidioc-encoder-cmd.rst

       - Stop the encoder.
 When the ``V4L2_ENC_CMD_STOP_AT_GOP_END`` flag is set, encoding will continue until the end of the current *Group Of Pictures*, otherwise encoding will stop immediately.
-When the encoder is already stopped, this command does nothing. mem2mem encoders will send a ``V4L2_EVENT_EOS`` event when the last frame has been encoded and all frames are ready to be dequeued and will set the ``V4L2_BUF_FLAG_LAST`` buffer flag on the last buffer of the capture queue to indicate there will be no new buffers produced to dequeue.
+When the encoder is already stopped, this command does nothing.

+	A stateful mem2mem encoder will proceed with encoding the source buffers pending before the command is issued and then stop producing new frames.
+It will send a ``V4L2_EVENT_EOS`` event when the last frame has been encoded and all frames are ready to be dequeued and will set the ``V4L2_BUF_FLAG_LAST`` buffer flag on the last buffer of the capture queue to indicate there will be no new buffers produced to dequeue.
 This buffer may be empty, indicated by the driver setting the ``bytesused`` field to 0.
-Once the ``V4L2_BUF_FLAG_LAST`` flag was set, the :ref:`VIDIOC_DQBUF <VIDIOC_QBUF>` ioctl will not block anymore, but return an ``EPIPE`` error code.
+Once the buffer with the ``V4L2_BUF_FLAG_LAST`` flag set was dequeued, the :ref:`VIDIOC_DQBUF
+	<VIDIOC_QBUF>` ioctl will not block anymore, but return an ``EPIPE``
+	error code.
+No flags or other arguments are accepted in case of mem2mem encoders.
+See :ref:`encoder` for more details.
     * - ``V4L2_ENC_CMD_PAUSE``
       - 2
       - Pause the encoder.
 When the encoder has not been started yet, the